mabamano/CVPro_Competition_Kit_V2/README.md

    Note: Make sure to select the COM port that includes **"(USB)"** in its name.
 8. Click the "OK" button.
 9. The board and port are now set up successfully.
 10. Click the "Upload" Button.
-The test code will be uploaded in the bot.
+The Zeno_firmware will be uploaded in the bot.
-11. Open each test code in the Arduino IDE and upload them one by one to the CVPro bot for verification and testing.

 ---

-## Step 5: Functional Tests (Optional)

-Run the individual test codes to validate sensors and actuators before running Zoo Safari mode.

 # 🔧 Troubleshooting Process